-Handling Crosswinds and Buffeting
+Handling Crosswinds and Buffeting Crosswinds and air turbulance

 Crosswinds and air turbulence caused by passing trucks can disrupt your steering and cause trailer swaying.
 When being passed by a large vehicle, keep a constant speed and steer straight ahead.
 Do not try to make quick steering or braking corrections.